jmmorato/openddsharp/Documentation/OpenDDSharp.Standard.Doc/articles/getting_started.md

 ### Create the DDS Publisher and the DDS DataWriter

 The publisher entity is the factory for the datawriter entities.
-The datawriter entity is in charge of writting the data in the related topic.
+The datawriter entity is in charge of writing the data in the related topic.
 You can group several datawriter entities in the same publisher entity.
 In this example we only need one publisher and one datawriter related with the `MessageTopic` created previously.
 The following code shows how to create the publisher entity: